-We continue to invest in product development to advance technologies necessary to support the current and future technical challenges of our customers.
-New products and services are developed in order to ensure our ability to tender in upcoming projects and to enable our growth platforms.
+We invest in product development to advance technologies necessary to support the current and future technical challenges of our customers.
+We seek to develop products and services aimed to assist our customers to lower capital and operating expenditures, increase oil recovery and deliver improved performance of their assets.
 We also strive to increase standardization within our product lines in order to reduce delivery times, improve product integrity and control costs.
-To satisfy all these aims, we are focused on leveraging capabilities and advanced technologies across all of our businesses.
+To satisfy all these aims, our investments in product development are focused on (i) progressing capabilities to bring products to market faster and more efficiently, (ii) developing the next generation of cost-effective production and processing equipment, (iii) advancing core enabling technologies and materials and (iv) expanding product families to address broader market applications.